martinostlund/syllabus/examinations/examination02/README.md

 4. Explain how your web hook works.
 5. Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
 Write your thoughts down.
 6. Did you do something extra besides the fundamental requirements?
 Explain them.

+## Examination
+The grade for this assignment is F(fail), Fx(fail, with options to complement) and P(pass).
+We will take note of your effort and give you grades like P-, P or P+ that could affect your final grade on this course.
+We will look at the structure of the API and the code, how easy your API is to understand, the extent of your effort, and the easiness for the examiner to test your solution.

 ## Tips
 * Start by making a plan how to solve the assignment.
 What do you have to do.
 What steps do you have to take.
 What do you need to know and learn?
 Plan your work!
 Use GitHUb or a other tool for this.